aureliojargas/clitest/dev/test.md

 Error: The combination of `-t` and `-s` resulted in no tests

 ```
-$ ./cltest -t 9 -s 9 dev/test/ok-10.sh
+$ ./clitest -t 9 -s 9 dev/test/ok-10.sh
-cltest: Error: no test found.
+clitest: Error: no test found.
 The combination of -t and -s resulted in no tests.
 $
 ```

 The order does not matter, `-s` always wins

 ```
-$ ./cltest -s 9 -t 9 dev/test/ok-10.sh
+$ ./clitest -s 9 -t 9 dev/test/ok-10.sh
-cltest: Error: no test found.
+clitest: Error: no test found.
 The combination of -t and -s resulted in no tests.
 $
 ```

 Using `-t` to limit to a range and the `-s` exclude some more

 ```
-$ ./cltest -t 3,5-7 -s 6 dev/test/ok-10.sh
+$ ./clitest -t 3,5-7 -s 6 dev/test/ok-10.sh
 #3	echo 3
 #5	echo 5
 #7	echo 7